Monday, 31 December 2018

 Last night James and I found ourselves in the Bavaria Brauhaus in Bothwell Street, on the last day of Oktoberfest, Glasgow style.
 Unfortunately we had missed the oompah band that had been entertaining the punters earlier, but there was still a festive atmosphere, a DJ playing 80s music, and a huge selection of German beer from which James chose his favourite weißbier.
 We had already had our dinner in Tempus, the restaurant in the Grand Central Hotel, thanks to Marjory and Forrest’s generous gift of a voucher for the venue last Christmas.
 We decided that it was high time that we used it and we enjoyed a slap up dinner.
 Beforehand we had a slightly mystified wander around the busy interior of the hotel, nearly gatecrashing someone’s wedding in the process, but after making our way up and down several staircases we found where we were supposed to be.
 The food was tasty and the service was friendly.

 The train home was very crowded and many of the clientele were very, very inebriated.
 There was much jocularity, pushing, shoving, shouting and a lot of people were eating fish suppers.
-Despite all of this it was not the worst train journey I have ever been on!
+Despite all of this it was quite good-natured and was still not the worst train journey I have ever been on!

 Hurricane - 303 Squadron